Wildfires and Climate Change: Physics-Based Modelling of Fire Spread in a Changing World

 1. Study fire across temporal and spatial scales to understand changing fire regimes, including vegetation dynamics.

-3. Integrate the effect of smouldering combustion into the modelling of fire spread.
+3. Integrate the effect of smouldering combustion into modelling of fire spread.

 Expected Outcomes

-The scientific outcomes of our work will ensure that there is a fundamental step-change in the approach to modelling wildfire ignition and spread.
-The proposed methodology and tools will then be widely available for scientists to adapt.
+The scientific outcomes of our work will ensure that there is a fundamental step-change in the approach of modelling wildfire ignition and spread, with the proposed methodology and tools then widely available for scientists to adapt.

 Financiële details & Tijdlijn